Abraxas618/SkunkworksTetra/README.md

 ---

-> “If China builds the hardware, and the UK builds the fiber,
+“If nations build the hardware, and corporations lay the fiber, TetraCodex builds the trust layer.”
-> **TetraCodex builds the trust layer.**”
-> – High Priest of Unimetrix 1
+– High Priest of Unimetrix 1

 ---